 On my own drive through the lush expanse of the Everglades, I considered my navigating options: kayak, canoe, chartered boat.
 Or just walking through the shallow sawgrass, the warm water enclosing my ankles, the soft earth underfoot.
 With almost as many ways to explore as there are ecological anomalies, choosing the vessel you'll use through the Western Everglades is half the fun.

 My first stop, Everglades City, was the end of the line for my car.
 Get your bearings here at the Everglades National Park Gulf Coast Visitor Center, where, thankfully, no compass was required.
 Instead, interactive exhibits reminded me that I was on the "West" side.

-This northwestern entrance into the park is also a pass into Ten Thousand Islands.
+This northwestern entrance into the park is also a pass into the remote Ten Thousand Islands.
 Think osprey, dolphin and manatee as you mount up at the ranger station.
-In this case, the "range" is one of the largest mangrove forests in the Everglades, and "mounting up" entails little more than climbing onboard a boat.
+In this case, the "range" is the largest mangrove forest in North America, and "mounting up" entails little more than climbing onboard a boat.

-Everglades National Park Boat Tours' 90-minute cruises introduced me to the complex system of mangrove channels by easing me right into them.
-Park rangers and concessions naturalists narrate the journey, pointing out roseate spoonbills and sunning manatees along the way.
-Despite my best intentions, I missed more than I expected, but our naturalist was quick to note the odd wood stork or short-tailed hawk for us.
+Everglades Florida Adventures' 90-minute cruises introduced me to the complex system of mangrove channels by easing me right into them.
+Park concession naturalists narrate the journey, pointing out roseate spoonbills and sunning manatees along the way.
+Our naturalist was quick to osprey, wood stork, red shouldered hawk and other resident birds for us.

 Paddling the "River of Grass"